data-modelisation/snowpro-core-certification-study-notes/warehouses.md

 # Warehouses
 Warehouse is used to provide <ins>compute resources</ins> to execute queries and operations.

+Warehouses can be started and stopped at any time.
+They can also be resized at any time, even while running.
+A warehouse can be set to automatically resume or suspend, based on activity.

 ## Typologies of the warehouse

 Types of the warehouse :